-Lateral pterygoid (also called external pterygoid) is a deep muscle located in the face and is part of the muscle group that has a primary role in chewing (mastication).
-It is short, flat, thick and somewhat conical in shape.
-Exclusively, action of lateral pterygoid results in opening of jaw.
-While initiating this action, several other muscles also assist the lateral pterygoid.
-Very few muscles in the body have more than one heads or parts and lateral pterygoid is one of them.
-It has two heads inserting into a bulge called condyloid process of the mandible bone.
-Mandible is actually the lower jaw bone which is the strongest and the largest bone in the face.
+While initiating this action, several other muscles assist the lateral pterygoid.
+Very few muscles in the body have more than one head or parts and the lateral pterygoid is one of them.
+It has two heads inserting into a bulge called the condyloid process of the mandible bone.
+The mandible is actually the lower jaw bone which is the strongest and the largest bone in the face.

 Contraction of lateral pterygoid causes depression of the mandible which results in opening of the jaw.
 It can also cause the forward and side movements of the mandible.
 All of these movements are essential in chewing food (mastication).